MarcAlx/Right-season/README.md

 **Q 3.
 How to add new data ?**

-1. Fill a new xls file like the one provided in `data` : do not change first column.
+1. Fill a new xls file like the one provided in `/data` : do not change first column.

 2. Generate json file. (see Q. 4)

-3. Put file in `src/assets/data/`
+3. Put generated json file in `src/assets/data/`

 4. Edit `src/assets/config.json` in order to reference your new file.